Perverse schobers, stability conditions and quadratic differentials I: Introduction

 Here $\NUM\subset \mathbb{N}_{\geq 2}$ is a finite set containing all degrees of the interior singular points of the given weighted marked surface $\sow$ (which is assumed to have no degree $1$ singular points).
 We show that $\mathcal{F}_{\Sgh,\NUM}$ admits an arc system kit, so that we obtain a description of the space of stability conditions of a proper subcategory of its stable $\infty$-category of global sections.

-As shown by Smith \cite{Smi15}, the finite derived categories of Ginzburg algebras of triangulated surfaces describe Fukaya categories of $3$ dimensional exact symplectic manifolds with a Lefschetz fibration to the surface.
-Relative Ginzburg algebras of $n$-angulated surfaces behave similar to partially wrapped Fukaya categories of $n$-dimensional exact symplectic manifolds with a Lefschetz fibration, see \cite{Chr21b}.
-This is generalized by the behaviour of the $\infty$-category of global section of $\mathcal{F}_{\Sgh,\NUM}$: it behaves is some ways like a partially wrapped Fukaya category of a $\prod_{i\in \NUM}(i-1)$ complex dimensional exact symplectic manifold with a Morse-Bott fibration to the surface $\sow$.
+As shown by Smith \cite{Smi15}, the finite derived categories of Ginzburg algebras of triangulated surfaces embed fully faithfully into the Fukaya categories of $3$-dimensional exact symplectic manifolds with a Lefschetz fibration to the surface.
+Relative Ginzburg algebras of $n$-angulated surfaces behave similarly to partially wrapped Fukaya categories of $n$-dimensional exact symplectic manifolds with a Lefschetz fibration, see also \cite{Chr21b}.
+This is generalized by the behaviour of the $\infty$-category of global sections of $\mathcal{F}_{\Sgh,\NUM}$: it behaves is some ways like a partially wrapped Fukaya category of a $1+\prod_{i\in \NUM}(i-1)$ complex dimensional exact symplectic manifold with a Morse--Bott fibration to the surface $\sow$ with fiber $T^*(\prod_{i\in\NUM} S^{i-1})$.

-\begin{remark} The perverse schober $\mathcal{F}_{\Sgh,\NUM}$ can be constructed in such a way, that its $\infty$-categories of global sections admit a relative left Calabi--Yau structure in the sense of Brav-Dyckerhoff \cite{BD19} of dimension $\prod_{i\in \NUM}(i+1)$.
-This will be shown in upcoming work of the first author. \end{remark}
+The perverse schober $\mathcal{F}_{\Sgh,\NUM}$ can furthermore (in most cases) be constructed in such a way, that its $\infty$-category of global sections admits a relative left Calabi--Yau structure in the sense of Brav--Dyckerhoff \cite{BD19} of dimension $1+\prod_{i\in \NUM}(i-1)$, see \Cref{rem:CYstructuresforschobers}.